About sheep and goat electronic identification (eID)

 Financial assistance

-Financial assistance to support mandatory sheep and managed goat eID is available.
+Financial assistance to support mandatory sheep and goat eID is available.
 Eligible applicants can apply for a rebate to offset the cost of purchasing eligible items, such as NLIS-accredited eID devices and readers.

 Find out if you are eligible and how to apply for a rebate.